 Infections of the Body

 In addition to the infections of the brain, another class of infections must be considered when evaluating a new cognitive change.
 These other diseases, located outside the central nervous system, are often treatable and sometimes cause great harm before they are discovered.
-Infections of the urinary tract or lungs are very common in older people who show the rapid change in alertness, attention, memory, and orientation called delirium.
+Urinary tract infections (UTIs) or infections of the lungs are very common in older people who show confusion and the rapid change in alertness, attention, memory, and orientation called delirium.
 Delirium is often reversible once the cause is identified and treated.
 Simple blood tests and cultures of urine, blood, or sputum are used when clinicians search for these infections and for the antibiotics that will cure them.

 Tips for Family Members